 - Add a few drops of a calming oil like lavender or rose to your shower to create an especially therapeutic experience.

 - Put a few drops of a grounding oil like cedarwood or sandalwood on a handkerchief to carry with you.
 When things feel hectic, these earth scents can ground you.

-- Rub a few drops of a stress-reducing oil like ylang ylang or lavender oil on your temples or at the base of your skull for a calming affect.
+- Rub a few drops of stress-reducing oil like ylang ylang or lavender oil on your temples or at the base of your skull for a calming effect.